 Double-check all the details and activate the cycle.

-Zavvy combines its proprietary technology with world-renowned HR practices.
+Zavvy combines technology with world-renowned HR practices.
 In doing so, we built a system that enhances the quality of the people management function at your organization.

 We support People Ops teams to create positive employee experiences and a culture that measures and rewards performance fairly.